bev-a-tron/bev-a-tron.github.io/_posts/2018-07-23-how-to-get-a-russian-tourist-visa.markdown

 - One color photo 3.5 cm x 4.5 cm
 - Passport (with at least 6 months validity left)

-I followed the instructions on this website: https://www.airbnb.com/help/article/1856/russian-visa-requirements--frequently-asked-questions (see excerpt below, in case that page is no longer available.)
+I followed the instructions on this website: https://www.airbnb.com/help/article/1856/russian-visa-requirements--frequently-asked-questions (see excerpt below, in case that page is no longer available).

 ### Invitation letter